 First we investigate scenarios in which the policy is known for certain to be a -40% cap, but the low-carbon technology cost is uncertain.
 We compare the case when the cap is strictly enforced with policies that include a safety valve at different price levels.
-Figure 7.2 shows the impact of a safety valve on the optimal Stage 1 electricity investment mix under a deterministic

-18 Estimate is in 2007 USD and used a discount rate of 3%. policy.
-A safety valve price of $52/ton CO_2$ results in no low-carbon investment in Stage 1.
-Even a $200/ton CO_2$ safety valve results in no near-term low-carbon investment, though it does encourage some shifting from coal to natural gas generation.
-It takes a safety valve price of approximately $300/ton CO_2$ to encourage the same electricity investment mix chosen when the cap is enforced with certainty.
+Figure 7.2 shows the impact of a safety valve on the optimal Stage 1 electricity investment mix under a deterministic policy.
+A safety valve price of \$52/ton CO2 results in no low-carbon investment in Stage 1.
+Even a \$200/ton CO2 safety valve results in no near-term low-carbon investment, though it does encourage some shifting from coal to natural gas generation.
+It takes a safety valve price of approximately \$300/ton CO2 to encourage the same electricity investment mix chosen when the cap is enforced with certainty.
 The safety valve price needed to spur significant low-carbon investment in Stage 1 needs to approach the expected 2030 carbon price that would result if no low-carbon investment is made in Stage 1 but the cap is enforced